 I was recently commissioned to write a short version of my dyslexia story for Metro.co.uk and that can be read here.
 After doing well in school, Paula Ugochukwu, 21 from London, was part way through a Journalism degree at a Russell Group university when she was diagnosed with a learning disability.
 At the ripe old […]

-Being a part of a generation that really celebrates your outward achievements and accolades is hard.
-With just a scroll of the timeline, you will see people creating and producing amazing things and it can feel like the world is moving on and leaving you behind.
-Well… I’m here to say, that is okay.
-You […]
+With just a scroll of the timeline, people are creating and producing amazing things and it can feel like the world is moving on and leaving you behind.

-In case you missed it: Hi, I’m Paula and I’m Black, a woman and a Christian.
-Now that you have been caught up to speed, welcome.
-Being part of a subsection of a subsection of a subsection of society (a subsection squared, if you like!) in the creative industry is an interesting and unique experience […]
+Being part of a subsection of a subsection of a subsection of society (a subsection squared, if you like!) in the creative industry is an interesting and unique experience to say the least.